 Analysis and Test Results

 Selection began by researching hundreds of the possible cleaning brushes available.
 Some brushes have tailored functions, while others are all-around workhorses.
 Some have a laundry list of features, while some are stripped down to their most simple form.
 We chose to provide you with side-by-side results on a variety of brush styles so that you can find the perfect brush from your kitchen.
 Our testing focused on bristle construction, ergonomics, features, and durability.
 Using these four metrics, we found the best cleaning brushes available now.

 A cleaning brush can only be as good as its bristles.
 We wanted to compare the bristle shape, density, and material quality for all the brushes we tested.
 Bristle construction was the catch-all metric to compare these traits.
-Ideal bristle shape provides access to tight spaces (corners of pots, bottoms of glasses) while distributing wear evenly.
+The ideal bristle shape provides access to tight spaces (corners of pots, bottoms of glasses) while distributing wear evenly.
 The OXO Good Grips Dish Brush demonstrates an excellent bristle shape that enabled access to various dirty dishes and still distributed wear evenly.
 The Lodge Care Scrub Brush had exemplary bristle density and stiffness.
-Some bristle construction was unique to the brushes intended use.
+Some bristle construction was unique to the brush's intended use.
 The Joseph Joseph BladeBrush enveloped knives in a bristle sandwich that worked surprisingly well.